openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 Message Addressing
 *************************

-When you send an email message from the instructor dashboard, you choose its recipients by selecting one of these predefined groups.
+When you send a bulk email message from the instructor dashboard, you choose its recipients by selecting a **Send to** option.
+You can select one or more recipient groups for each message.

+When you send a bulk email message to more than one recipient group, duplicate recipients are filtered out, so that someone who belongs to more than one of the recipient groups (for example, a course team member who is also enrolled in the course) only receives one copy of the message.

 * **Myself**, to test out a message before sending it to a larger group.

-* **Staff and admins**, to contact other members of the course team.
+* **Staff and Administrators**, to send a message to members of the course team who have staff and admin privileges.
+For information about course team member privileges, see :ref:`Course_Staffing`.

-* **All (learners, staff and admins)**, to communicate with currently enrolled learners and the course team.
+* **All Learners**, to send a message to all currently enrolled learners.
+This recipient group also includes members of the course team if they are enrolled in the course.

-  Email messages are sent to all enrolled learners with these exceptions.
+  Email messages are sent to all enrolled learners, with these exceptions.

   * Learners who have not replied to the account activation email message that is sent when they registered on edx.org.

   * Learners who have opted out of receiving email messages through the **Email Settings** link, which is present for each course on the **Current Courses** dashboard.

-Before you use the bulk email feature, consider that messages **cannot be canceled** after they are sent.
-If you plan to send a message to all course participants, be sure to review each draft carefully, and send the message to yourself first for thorough testing.
+To send an email message to all course team members as well as all learners, select both **Staff and Administrators** and **All Learners**.
+Recipients who are in both groups will receive only one copy of the email message.

+..
+Important:: You cannot cancel bulk email messages after you send them.
+   Before you send a message to a wide audience, review your draft carefully.
+   You can send the message only to yourself to make sure it displays as you intend it to, and that any links or media function correctly.

 .. _Options for Email Message Text: